 This Year’s Top Three Drivers of Print

 There’s an uptick in the print business.
 Yep, print.
-This year and next are on track to make an impressive recovery for print manufacturers, with predicted revenues rising to $199.5 billion.
+This year and next are on track for an impressive recovery for print manufacturers, with predicted revenues rising to $199.5 billion.

 This revenue increase is up 3% from 2017 according to an article on PIWorld.com by Vincent Mallardi, head of the Printing Brokerage Buyers Association and adjunct professor in International Economics, Marketing and Finance.

 Here are the top three forecasted big drivers of print revenue reported by Mallardi:

 Packaged Foods claims the top spot, with the highest demand for printed products.
 Buyers want features like longer shelf life and tamper proofing.
 Even more importantly, they are willing to pay more for that flexible packaging.
 The biggest demands in this segment are for point-of-sale and promotional inserts, which will account for a combined total of 23% of the revenue for this sector.

 The Medical/Pharmaceutical business is holding steady.
 Healthcare reform is expected to keep this industry in second place with all the materials needed to communicate on the topic: letters, folders, inserts, billboards, etc.